-For some of you, seeking out a psychologist is new; for others, this may be a familiar experience.
+Welcome to my website.
+For some of you, seeking out a psychologist is new, for others, this may be a familiar experience.
 In either case, it is important to find a person with whom you can develop an open and trusting relationship.

 I would like to share a little bit about my background and current beliefs regarding psychotherapy and working with people.
-I say “current beliefs”, for the field of psychology continues to evolve.
+I state “current beliefs” for the field of psychology continues to evolve.
 Having worked in the mental health field for over 35 years, I have seen many shifts regarding our understanding of people, relationships, and treatment.
-As a psychologist, it is my duty to learn about new ideas and approaches that will allow me to be the most helpful to others.
+As a psychologist, it is my duty to learn about new ideas and approaches, which allows me to be the most helpful to others.
+I have worked with children as young as 5, adolescents, and adults.

 Though there are many similar symptoms or conditions, I view every person as unique.
 Focusing on the relationship in therapy allows for the development of trust and safety, which I believe is necessary for therapy to be effective.

-I use a variety of approaches, depending on the issues the client chooses to address.
-These may include:
+Depending on the issues the client chooses to address, I use a variety of approaches which may include:

 - Mindfulness Practices

 There needs to be “a good fit” regarding the relationship between the client and therapist.
 Therapists have varied backgrounds, training, and personalities.
-If I meet with a client and for any reason, he/she does not believe we are a good fit, I am happy to refer out.
+If I meet with a client, and for any reason they do not believe we are a good fit, I am happy to refer out.
 Likewise, if I determine there is a conflict of interest or someone else might be a better resource for the client, I will also refer.

-Depending on the referral, I see individuals, couples, and families.
-I work with children as young as five years old, adolescents, and adults.
+Currently, I am seeing individual adults and children ages 6-10.
 I typically meet with people weekly and space sessions out as things are improving.

 Notice: No Surprise Act Medical Bills